aspose-font/Aspose.Font-Documentation/cpp/what-is-font/font-subsetting/_index.md

 type: docs
 weight: 60
 url: /cpp/what-is-font/font-subsetting
-description: Font subsets are files generated(created) of a font file by cleaning it out from the characters that are not needed for the project.
+description: Font subsets are files generated(created) of a font file by cleaning it out from the characters that are not needed.
 There are a few ways you can do it.
 keywords: font subsetting, subset font, web font subset, font subsetting cpp
 ---